 - Better work and income for youth and women

-The available budget for the first opening is € 35 million.
+The available budget for the second call is € 30 million.
 Per project, a co-financing subsidy of at least € 500,000 and at most € 3 million can be granted.

 SGDP country list